The more you know about homeopathy, the more successful your outcome will be!

 4. “I checked the Materia Medica and Belladonna sounded like a really good remedy for me so I took that, but I’ve been taking the remedy you gave me too….”

 Yikes!
 You can only take one remedy at a time!
 Otherwise, we have no way of evaluating the results.
 In every experiment, there can only be one independent variable!
 If you think for some reason there’s a better remedy for you, tell your practitioner.
 She may be able to explain why Belladonna isn’t for every fever.
 Very often, a patient will look up a remedy in the Materia Medica and make a list of all the common symptoms and say, “This is just like me!
 Belladonna has colds, I have a cold.
 Belladonna has fevers, I have a fever.
 Belladonna has sore throats, I have a sore throat!”
 No!
 This is not Belladonna!
-Belladonna has a very specific KIND of a cold!
-The cold comes on suddenly, there is a high fever with dry heat radiating from the body but the hands and feet are cold.
+Belladonna has a very specific KIND of cold!
+The cold comes on suddenly, there is a high fever with dry heat radiating from the body but the hands and feet are cold; the pupils are dilated, the eyes are glassy.
 These are the details that have to be matched to a remedy.

 5. “I redosed because I figured I was relapsing because I got a rash.”

 Don’t redose because something superficial happens!
 We expect things like this to happen.
 We expect discharges, aches, pains and skin eruptions after a remedy.
 What we’re concerned about after a remedy is something we call “The Center Of The Case”.
-The center of the case is your sleep, your energy, your disposition, your sense of well-being and relaxation, your outlook, your restfulness and your appetite.
+The center of the case is your energy, your sleep, appetite, your disposition, your feeling of well-being, relaxation, your outlook, your restfulness.
 After a remedy, we want to see an improvement here.
 Your actual complaint MIGHT get worse for a time!
 But if it’s the right remedy, you won’t even care!
 You may even put it in exactly those words!
 “I still have a headache, but I don’t care!”
 “I didn’t get much sleep last night, but, oddly enough, I feel more rested than usual!”
 Redose when you see a relapse in “the center of the case” only.

 6. “Hi Elaine, remember me?
 It’s Joe.
 Yeah, I know, it’s been a long time; but…my remedy stopped working, what should I do now?
 Help!!!!”

-As a matter of fact, when people come to me complaining that something new or different is happening, and their inclination is to give me the case as THEY see it, which always resembles what they would say to a doctor, I always say, “Fill out the acute case questionnaire,” which I then send them a link to.
-I know it often seems like the homeopath should be able to figure out a remedy based on what you’re telling him or her, or perhaps you even did fill out the questionnaire a week or two ago; but now something new has happened, and in fact, the details you think are important or obvious or sufficient are only of use to a doctor–“I don’t feel well, my nose is running, my throat is sore, my legs hurt…and here’s my pathology report.”
+As a matter of fact, when people come to me complaining that something new or different is happening in their case, and their inclination is to give me the case as they would tell it to a doctor, I always say, “Fill out the Acute Case Questionnaire,” which is on my website.
+Why?
+Because the questionnaire gives me a “complete case”.
+I know it often seems like the homeopath should be able to figure out a remedy based on what you’re telling him or her, or perhaps you even did fill out the questionnaire a week or two ago; but now something new has happened, and in fact, the details you think are important or obvious or sufficient are only of use to a doctor–“I don’t feel well, my nose is running, my throat is sore, my legs hurt…and here are my labs.”
 The homeopath can’t use any of that!
+This kind of general information does not lead to a remedy.
 The acute case questionnaire is on my website, please use it.

 7. “Homeopathy is making me worse!”